waii-ai/waii-sdk-js/README.md

     );
 ```

-if you already have database connections configured you can activate them by key.
+If you already have database connections configured you can activate them by key.
 Like so:

 ```javascript
 WAII.Database.activateConnection(<connection key>);